 HCW Biologics is a clinical-stage company advancing a pipeline of potentially transformative immunotherapy product candidates for the treatment of inflammaging and age-related diseases.

-The Masonic Cancer Center (MCC), University of Minnesota initiated a first-in-human Phase 1 clinical trial to evaluate HCW9218 in patients with chemo-refractory/chemo-resistant, advanced solid tumors with progressive disease after prior chemotherapies.
-Preliminary clinical results from this trial were presented in a poster at the 37th Annual Meeting of the Society for Immunotherapy of Cancer (SITC 2022) by Dr. Melissa Geller, Principal Investigator.
+- The Masonic Cancer Center (“MCC”), University of Minnesota initiated a first-in-human Phase 1 clinical trial to evaluate HCW9218 in patients with chemo-refractory/chemo-resistant, advanced solid tumors with progressive disease after prior chemotherapies.
+Preliminary clinical results from this trial were presented in a poster, entitled “A Phase I Study of HCW9218, a Bifunctional TGF-β Antagonist/IL-15 Protein Complex, in Advanced Solid Tumors,” at the 37th Annual Meeting of the Society for Immunotherapy of Cancer (“SITC 2022”) by Dr. Melissa Geller, Principal Investigator.
 See, “HCW9218 in Select Advanced Solid Tumors,” at ClinicalTrials.gov Identifier: NCT05322408.

 - The Company has also initiated a multi-center, Company-sponsored Phase 1b/2 clinical trial to evaluate HCW9218 in patients with chemo-refractory/chemo-resistant advanced pancreatic cancer.
 There are currently four clinical sites participating in this trial, including the NCI Center for Cancer Research, Medical University of South Carolina (an NCI-designated Comprehensive Cancer Center), Washington University in St. Louis (an NCI-designated Comprehensive Cancer Center), and HonorHealth Research Institute.
 See, “HCW9218 for Advanced Pancreatic Cancer,” at ClinicalTrials.gov Identifier: NCT05304936.